 Just in time for Earth Day on April 22nd, 2011 the summer education company iD Tech Camps, along with its iD Teen Academies, has so far committed over $11,000 to the Arbor Day Foundation.
 This translates into the planting of 11,000 trees to date – and it’s just the beginning.
 The iD One Camper One Tree initiative will donate one dollar to plant a tree for every camper this summer, with the goal of planting 20,000 trees by the end of the season.

 iD Tech Camps will tangibly help the environment this summer by eliminating approximately 550 tons of CO2, 44,000 pounds of ozone and 33,000 pounds of small particulate matter from the air.
 How? iD Tech Camps and its iD Teen Academies, industry leaders in summer technology education, have so far committed to planting 11,000 trees – one for every camper attending their programs in 2011.
-The programs teach technology skills in everything from video game design to iPhone app development to Maya 3D animation, training students to think independently and apply their knowledge to real-world situations.
+The programs teach technology skills in everything from video game design to Android app development to Maya 3D animation, training students to think independently and apply their knowledge to real-world situations.

 Since nothing is more real-world than the world itself, the programs also promote a philosophy of conservation. iD students learn green practices from camp – such as always turning off computers and monitors when they’re not in use – and even incorporate green concepts into the final projects they complete for each weeklong session.
 Past student projects have included digital comic books like The Recycler, made with Adobe Photoshop and Wacom pen-tablets, as well as green-themed arcade and platform games created with Clickteam Multimedia Fusion 2 Developer and Photoshop.